bagder/uncurled/evolution/funding.md

 Now you can get to work for companies and work on Open Source all day.
-You can get support deals and contract development to do Open Source from companies in ways that was not possible before.
+You can get support deals and contract development to do Open Source from companies in ways that were not possible before.